alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 That wrapper is awkward, and it’s also brittle: now your public contract includes `isSuccess`/`isFailure` and your internal error/value shape.
 Unwrap at the boundary with `Match`, and return something that’s meant to be public (`DTO`s, status codes, `ProblemDetails`, etc.).

 ### Key Benefits
-What do you get for returning `Result` instead of throwing or using sentinels?
+What do you get for returning `Result` instead of throwing or using "magic values"?
 *   **Explicit Signatures:** `Result<User, Error>` tells you up front that failure is on the table.
 *   **Fewer ad-hoc conventions:** No `-1`, no `null`, no “special string means error.”
 *   **Testability:** Tests can assert the outcome *and* the specific error (`Code`, type, message) without exception scaffolding.

 ### Scope & Limitations
 `Result` works best for **domain logic**: failures you expect and want to handle.
-It doesn’t replace exceptions; it just keeps them in their lane.
+It doesn’t replace exceptions; it just keeps them in their lane.[^always-valid]

 1.  **Infrastructure:** For technical failures (DB/network outages, timeouts, unexpected I/O errors), exceptions handled at the boundary (middleware/logging/global handlers) are often a good fit.
 2.  **Bugs:** Violated preconditions are programmer errors—throw (`ArgumentNullException`, `ArgumentException`, etc.) rather than returning a domain `Result`.